eclipse/eclipsefuro/docs/fbp/content/docs/fbp-debugging.md

 ![debug](/fbpTrace.png#max)

 > This will log every triggering wire to the console.
-In most of the cases, the problems you have solve, are typos in wire names.
+In most of the cases, the problems you have to solve, are caused by typos in wire names.